 4. After Effects

-After Effects is a software that VFX artists regularly use to create textures and sprite sheets.
-It’s a perfect program for the post-production stage with which VFX artists add special effects to moving graphics up to spectacular explosions.
-After Effects is an easy-to-use software, and the possibilities of application are limitless.
-VFX artists can create particle effects such as explosions, smoke, stars, dynamic disappearing effects, simulation effects such as snowfall creation, and more.
+After Effects is used by VFX artists regularly use to create textures and sprite sheets.
+It’s a perfect program for the post-production stage where VFX artists add special effects to the moving graphics.
+After Effects is an easy-to-use software, with nearly limitless application.
+VFX artists can create particle effects such as explosions, smoke, stars, dynamic disappearing effects, simulation effects such as water or snowfall, and more.

-Houdini is one of the most loved, known, and used software by VFX artists in game development and mainly used for dynamic environments and particle effects.
-What is special about Houdini is that it makes it easy to explore iterations as artists refine their work due to the node-based procedural workflow.
-This feature is advantageous for VFX artists because they can make the necessary edits to the project with fewer steps.
-To be accessible to as many studios as possible, including the small studios and individual artists, Houdini also offers a low-cost version.
+Houdini is one of the most loved, known, and used software by VFX artists in game development.
+It’s mainly used for dynamic environments and particle effects.
+What is special about Houdini is it makes it easy to explore iterations as artists refine their work due to the node-based procedural workflow.
+This feature is brilliant for VFX artists because they can make edits to the project with fewer steps.
+To be accessible to as many studios as possible, including individual artists, Houdini also offers a low-cost version.

-An additional reason why VFX artists like to work with Houdini is the advanced tools that allow a dynamic simulation to get very realistic VFX.
+An additional reason why VFX artists like to work with Houdini is the advanced tools that allow a dynamic simulation which is key in delivering realistic VFX.

-The VFX artists can expand their creativity more and more thanks to cutting-edge technology and software like EmberGen or Pop Corn.
+VFX artists can expand their creativity more and more thanks to cutting-edge technology and software like EmberGen or Popcorn.

 - EmberGen is a game-changer for VFX artists.
-This software is a real-time fluid simulation through which they can iterate on their simulations only in a few milliseconds.
-There is no need for VFX artists to adjust settings and then wait for previews because EmberGen allows them to see the edits they make instantly.
-The time savings are enormous, and some VFX artists already believe that this software is a must.
+This software is a real-time fluid simulation which allows for quick and easy iterations to ongoing simulations.
+There is no need for VFX artists to adjust settings and then wait for previews, because EmberGen allows them to see the edits in real-time.
+The time saved is enormous and some VFX artists already believe that this software is a must-have.

-- PopcornFX is a real-time VFX node software that VFX artists have at their disposal to edit real-time particle effects.
+- PopcornFX is a real-time VFX node software that allows VFX artists to edit real-time particle effects.
 More and more game development studios are using PopcornFX in their projects.
 Merging with Unity or Unreal Engine 4 is considered the most efficient and complete solution for creating 3D effects in video game development.

-To get creative and high-quality VFX, it is good to collaborate with specialists with experience in the field.
-At Starloop Studios, we push our limits and make every VFX project reach its full potential.
-We match the market’s best references without losing performance and communicate what we desire using the standard tools on the market.
+To get creative and high-quality VFX, it is good to collaborate with experts who excel in their field.
+At Starloop Studios, we push the limits for every VFX project reach its full potential and beyond.
+We match the market’s best references without sacrificing performance.

-One of our recent successful VFX projects is Duel Arena – Hero Battle Game, a fantasy strategy RPG with turn-based battles where the player can compete with real opponents in PvP.
-Using a broad set of tools and shaders, our VFX artists create visual effects from scratch in the 2D and 3D mode that render precisely the style and impact that any game needs to be successful.
+One of our recent successful VFX projects, Duel Arena – Hero Battle Game, a fantasy strategy RPG with turn-based battles where players compete for victory.
+Using a broad set of tools and shaders, our VFX artists created visual effects from scratch in 2D and 3D that precisely render the style and impact that any game needs to be successful.